Importing and Exporting Labels

 In the example above, there is a point label at 1 second, then three region labels each starting one second further along.
 After the time position and text content information in the first line, a second line for each label records the low frequency followed by the high frequency.

 Sometimes it may be useful to use these labels in another application (for example if somebody wanted to know the time where each piece of an interview starts or stops), or to import a labels file that someone has shared with you.

-You can export labels using the Edit Labels window mentioned above, or by choosing.
+You can export labels using the Label Editor window mentioned above, or by choosing.
 By default the exported file has the same name as the current name of the label track.
 If there are multiple label tracks, the labels of all those tracks are combined into a single label track in the exported file, which by default has the same name as the current name of the last label track.